timdream/wordcloud2.js/API.md

 ### Interactive

 * `hover`: callback to call when the cursor enters or leaves a region occupied by a word.
-The callback will take arugments `callback(item, dimension, x, y)`.
+The callback will take arugments `callback(item, dimension, event)`, where `event` is the original `mousemove` event.
 * `click`: callback to call when the user clicks on a word.
-The callback will take arugments `callback(item, dimension, x, y)`.
+The callback will take arugments `callback(item, dimension, event)`, where `event` is the original `click` event.

 ## Events